October 15, 1917, was the first day of classes at the new Eastern Mennonite School located in a rented hotel near Harrisonburg, Virginia.

-Also present and part of a litany reading were alumni award recipients Chester ’36 and Sara Jane ’42 Wenger, Centennial Award; Anxo Perez ‘97, Alumnus of the Year; Leonard Dow ’87, Distinguished Service; Laura Rosenberger ’03, Young Alumnus; and John and Michelle Sharp, parents of Life Service Award honoree Michael J. Sharp ‘05.
+Also present and part of a litany reading were alumni award recipients Chester ’36 and Sara Jane ’42 Wenger, Centennial Award; Anxo Perez ‘97, Alumnus of the Year; Leonard Dow ’87, Distinguished Service; Laura Rosenberger ’03, Young Alumnus; and John and Michele Sharp, parents of Life Service Award honoree Michael J. Sharp ‘05.

 As late-comers squeezed into pews or trekked up to the balcony, Centennial historian Donald B. Kraybill ’67 spoke of the significance of the first hymn in the day’s program “Begin the Day with God,” sung daily by students in the school’s early years.

 After several years of searching unsuccessfully for a site in the east for a new Mennonite school — in Newport News, Alexandria and other locations — L.J.
 Heatwole came home to Harrisonburg in the fall of 1915.
 Discouraged, but still holding out hope, he rallied several men at Weavers Mennonite Church to host a special Bible term in January 2016.
 Eventually, the group rented the Old White House in Assembly Park, where early in January, 35 students and a handful of faculty gathered.
 “Begin the Day with God” was the first hymn they sang.